MachineNeil/online-certificates/README.md

-# My completed, online Data Science certificates.
+# My completed online Data Science certificates.

 The purpose of this repository is to showcase my self-motivated, hands-on development in Data Science, which I attempt to classify with the aid of the following Venn diagram.
 Specifically, my goal is the mastery of artificial intelligence and its myriad derivatives from a technical perspective, so this will be an ever-evolving endeavor.